The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 of differential bigraded vector spaces.
 Here, $\HC{A}$ is the familiar Hochschild complex of $A$ and

-is the cochain complex that computes the bigraded vector space $\BimHH{M}$ of graded-bimodule self-extensions, and which is defined in terms of the bar resolution $\BB{A}$ of $A$.
+is the cochain complex that computes the bigraded vector space $\BimHH{M}$ of graded-bimodule self-extensions; here, $\BB{A}$ is the bar resolution of $A$.
 The connecting map in the above triangle

-is given by the commutator with the identity map of $M$ of the natural left and right actions of $\HC{A}$ on $\BimHC{M}$ that correspond to the derived tensor product over $A$ of morphisms in the derived category of $A$-bimodules.
+is the commutator with the identity map of $M$.
+Here, we use the natural left and right actions of $\HC{A}$ on $\BimHC{M}$ induced by the usual monoidal structure on the derived category of $A$-bimodules.
 The upshot is the existence of long exact sequences of graded vector spaces

 in which the connecting maps vanish precisely when the graded $\HH{A}$-bimodule $\BimHH{M}$ is graded-symmetric, see \Cref{prop:RelBimHC-all}.
 For example, this vanishing occurs when $M=A$ is the diagonal bimodule since $\HH{A}$ is graded-commutative with respect to the cup product.
 In fact, in the latter case there is an explicit isomorphism of Gerstenhaber algebras (with respect to the total degree)